 ^{}This research has received funding from the European Research Council (ERC) under the Grant Agreement No. 313522.
-We thank participants to the SMU-NUS-Paris Joint Trade Workshop (Merlion 2018 Workshop).
-Very helpful comments were received during seminar presentations at Princeton University, Columbia University, Harvard University, University of Michigan, University of Oslo, Mannheim University, ULB, SED.
-The authors are particularly grateful to Scott Orr for his detailed reading and advice.
+We thank participants at the SMU-NUS-Paris Joint Trade Workshop (Merlion 2018 Workshop) and at the worksop on International trade and multilateralism (Villars 2023 Workshop).
+Very helpful comments were received during seminar presentations at Princeton University, Columbia University, Harvard University, University of Michigan, University of Oslo, Mannheim University, ULB, SED, Tilburg.
+The authors are particularly grateful to Laura Grigolon and Scott Orr for their detailed reading and advice.
+Comments from three anonymous referees and the editor Daniel Xu were also extremely helpful.